0mellome0/Rock-Scissirs-Paper/README.md

-# Rock-Scissirs-Paper
+# Rock-Scissors-Paper
-Play this game with computer
+Play this game with computer and watch the best design